interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/advancedmaster.rst

 down softly.

-Creating a file called `space-controllers-shutdown-all` will shut down all Space Controllers the master knows about.
+Creating a file called `space-controllers-shutdown-all` will shut down all Space Controllers the Master knows about.

-Creating a file called `space-controllers-shutdown-all-activities` will shut down all Live Activities running on allSpace Controllers the master knows about.
+Creating a file called `space-controllers-shutdown-all-activities` will shut down all Live Activities running on all Space Controllers the Master knows about.

 Creating a file called `live-activity-group-startup-id` start up a Live Activity Group whose ID is `id`.
 For example, `live-activity-group-startup-652` will start up Live